Thief II: Reception

 Thief 2 debuted high on the bestsellers list for computer games, and its initial sales were better than those of its commercially successful predecessor.
-By November 2000, its global sales had surpassed 220,000 copies; PC Zone described these figures as "commercial acclaim."
+By November 2000, its global sales had surpassed 220,000 copies; PC Zone described these figures as "commercial acclaim".
 The United States alone accounted for 67,084 sales by the end of 2000, which drew in revenues of $2.37 million.
 The game later received a "Silver" sales award by the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.
 Thief II also received positive reviews from critics, with an aggregate score of 87/100 on Metacritic.

 Computer Gaming World's Thomas L. McDonald wrote that "everything in Thief II is bigger, sharper, better, and more effective" than in its predecessor.
 He enjoyed its story and called its levels "vast and intricate", with "astonishingly complex and often beautiful" architecture; but he found the game's graphics to be somewhat lackluster.
 McDonald summarized Thief II as a unique "gamer's game".
-Jim Preston of PC Gamer US considered the game to be "more focused and polished than the original", and he praised the removal of "zombie battles".
+Jim Preston of PC Gamer US considered the game to be "more focused and polished than the original" and praised the removal of "zombie battles".
 While he faulted its graphics, he summarized it as "one hell of a good game".